softlab-ntua/bencherl/README.md

 	NUMBER_OF_SLAVE_NODES=2..4

-Benchmarks run with at most as many slave nodes as specified in the `SLAVE_NODES` variable.
+Benchmarks are executed with at most as many slave nodes as specified in the `SLAVE_NODES` variable.

 By default, benchmarks are run with one master node and no slave nodes.